-The professional educator is aware that trust in the profession depends upon a level of professional conduct and responsibility that may be higher than required by law.
-This entails holding oneself and other educators to the same ethical standards.
+The professional educator knows that trust in the profession depends upon a level of professional responsibility that may be higher than the minimal standard of policy and law.
+This responsibility entails holding oneself and other educators to the same ethical standards.

-A. The professional educator demonstrates responsibility to oneself as an ethical professional by:

-- 1. Acknowledging that lack of awareness, knowledge, or understanding of the Code is not, in and of itself, a defense to a charge of unethical conduct; - 2.
-Knowing and upholding the procedures, policies, laws and regulations relevant to professional practice regardless of personal views; - 3.
-Holding oneself responsible for ethical conduct; - 4.
-Monitoring and maintaining sound mental, physical, and emotional health necessary to perform duties and services of any professional assignment, and taking appropriate measures when personal or health-related issues may interfere with work-related duties; - 5.
-Refraining from professional or personal activity that may lead to reducing one's effectiveness within the school community; - 6.
-Avoiding the use of one's position for personal gain and avoiding the appearance of impropriety; - 7.
-Taking responsibility and credit only for work actually performed or produced, and acknowledging the work and contributions made by others. - B. The professional educator fulfills the obligation to address and attempt to resolve ethical issues by: - 1.
-Confronting and taking reasonable steps to resolve conflicts between the Code and the implicit or explicit demands of a person or organization; - 2.
-Maintaining fidelity to the Code by taking proactive steps when having reason to believe that another educator may be approaching or involved in an ethically compromising situation; - 3.
-Neither discriminating nor retaliating against a person on the basis of having made an ethical complaint; - 4.
-Neither filing nor encouraging frivolous ethical complaints solely to harm or retaliate; - 5.
-Cooperating fully during ethics investigations and proceedings. - C. The professional educator promotes and advances the profession within and beyond the school community by: - 1.
-Influencing and supporting decisions and actions that positively impact teaching and learning, educational leadership, and student services;
+- A. The professional educator demonstrates responsibility to oneself and the profession by: - 1.
+Holding oneself responsible to Model Code of Ethics for Educators (MCEE) and other recognized professional ethics standards; - 2.
+Knowing and upholding the procedures, policies and laws relevant to professional practice regardless of personal views; - 3.
+Monitoring and maintaining sound mental, physical and emotional health necessary to perform duties and services of any professional assignment and taking appropriate measures when personal or health-related issues may interfere with work-related duties; - 4.
+Refraining from professional or personal activity that may lead to reducing one's effectiveness within the school community; - 5.
+Refraining from using one's position for personal gain and avoiding the appearance of impropriety; - 6.
+Taking responsibility and credit only for work actually performed or produced, and acknowledging the work and contributions made by others; and - 7.
+Recognizing a lack of knowledge or understanding of the MCEE is not, in itself, a defense of unprofessional conduct. - B. The professional educator fulfills the obligation to address and attempt to resolve ethical issues by: - 1.
+Identifying and taking reasonable steps to resolve conflicts between the MCEE and the implicit or explicit demands of a person or organization; - 2.
+Maintaining fidelity to the MCEE by taking proactive steps when having reason to believe that another educator may be approaching or involved in an ethically compromising situation; - 3.
+Refraining from discriminating or retaliating against a person on the basis of having made an ethics complaint; Refraining from filing or encouraging frivolous

-- 2. Engaging in respectful discourse regarding issues that impact the profession; - 3.
-Enhancing one's professional effectiveness by staying current with ethical principles and decisions from relevant sources including professional organizations; - 4.
-Actively participating in educational and professional organizations and associations; and - 5.
-Advocating for adequate resources and facilities to ensure equitable opportunities for all students.
+- ethics complaints solely to harm or retaliate; and - 4.
+Cooperating fully and honestly during investigations and proceedings. - C. The professional educator promotes and advances the profession within and beyond the school community by: - 1.
+Engaging in respectful discourse regarding issues that impact the profession; - 2.
+Influencing and supporting decisions and actions that positively impact teaching and learning, educational leadership and student services; - 3.
+Staying current with ethics guidelines and decisions from professional organizations and other relevant sources; - 4.
+Engaging with the greater educational community through professional organizations and associations; and - 5.
+Advocating for adequate resources and facilities to ensure equitable opportunities for all members within the learning community.